 Summer in the Red Centre 7 day itinerary

-Summer in the Red Centre means the waterholes are full and ready to plunge into for a swim.
+A summer holiday in the Red Centre of Australia means the waterholes are full and ready to plunge into for a swim.
 It’s the perfect temperature to dine under the stars, then wake up early to watch an incredible outback sunrise.

-Check out this 7 day itinerary to experience the Red Centre over summer: November to April.
+Check out this 7 day itinerary to experience a Red Centre road trip over the summer break: November to April.